 Description of intervention(s) / exposure

 Participants in this group will receive usual care, plus the Wear-IT intervention.
 Those attending the usual care practices will receive standard care.
 An 8-week self-management care plan, incorporating wearable devices, will be provided to patients in the intervention group.
-Outcomes will be assessed 6- and 12-months post-baseline.
+Outcomes will be assessed 6- and 12-months post-randomisation.

 The program will include: